xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-results.md

     [image]

 2. To navigate to a specific step in the **Script** View, right-click on a node and select **Go to this step in Script View**.

     [image]

 > **Notes**:
 >
 > * Test execution logs of Test Cases are preserved only in the running session of Katalon Studio.
-Once Katalon Studio is reloaded, execution logs of Test Cases will disappear.
+Once Katalon Studio is reloaded, the execution logs  will disappear.

 > **See also**:
 >